gristlabs/grist-core/README.md

 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.
 GRIST_IGNORE_SESSION | if set, Grist will not use a session for authentication.
 GRIST_INST_DIR      | path to Grist instance configuration files, for Grist server.
+GRIST_LIST_PUBLIC_SITES | if set to true, sites shared with the public will be listed for anonymous users.
+Defaults to false.
 GRIST_MANAGED_WORKERS | if set, Grist can assume that if a url targeted at a doc worker returns a 404, that worker is gone GRIST_MAX_UPLOAD_ATTACHMENT_MB | max allowed size for attachments (0 or empty for unlimited).
 GRIST_MAX_UPLOAD_IMPORT_MB | max allowed size for imports (except .grist files) (0 or empty for unlimited).